 Table 1 provides the demographics for all subjects as a combined group, as well as the three diagnostic groups separately.
 As expected, there were significant differences in MMSE, RAVLT delayed recall, NPI-Q Depression item, NPI-Q Apathy item, FAQ, TMT-A, TMT-B, TMT-B-A, and DSym between NC, MCI, and AD groups.
-Additionally, age was greater in NC as compared with MCI subjects (T =2.13, P = .03).
-There was a significantly greater proportion of male subjects in the MCI group when compared with the NC and AD groups (omnibus chi-square test, P = .002; MCI vs. NC: P = .003; MCI vs. AD: P = .007).
-Mean years of education were less in the AD group when compared with the NC and MCI groups (AD vs. NC: T = 4.62, P < .0001; AD vs. MCI: T = 3.89, P = .0001).
+Additionally, age was greater in NC compared to MCI subjects (t=2.13, p=0.03).
+There was a significantly greater proportion of male subjects in the MCI group when compared to the NC and AD groups (omnibus chi-square test p=0.002; MCI vs. NC: p=0.003; MCI vs. AD: p=0.007).
+Mean years of education were less in the AD group when compared to the NC and MCI groups (AD vs. NC: t=4.62, p<0.0001; AD vs. MCI: t=3.89, p=0.0001).
 Table 2 provides correlations between FAQ (the dependent variable) and each of the predictors in the model across the entire sample and within each diagnostic group.

-Across the sample as a whole, there were significant negative correlations between TMT-B and DSym (R = -0.71, P< .0001) and TMT-B-A and DSym (R = -0.60, P <.0001), consistent with greater executive dysfunction being
+Across the sample as a whole, there were significant negative correlations between TMT-B and DSym (r=-0.71, p<0.0001) and TMT-B-A and DSym (r=-0.60, p<0.0001), consistent with greater executive dysfunction being represented by higher scores on TMT-B and TMT-B-A and lower scores on DSym.